puppetlabs/puppet-docs/source/pe/3.2/cloudprovisioner_configuring.markdown

 See below to learn how to find these credentials.

-You can also specify multiple sets of of configuration by creating additional mappings, e.g.:
+You can also specify multiple sets of configurations by creating additional mappings, as follows:

     :default:
       :vsphere_server: vc01.example.com